 Whether used as an aesthetic choice or affordable one, there are several options in color and size.

 - Grade #610S tan Calica stone and grey limestone (¾ of an inch) can serve independently as the top layer.
-A finer grade of one-half inch, Calica stone and grey limestone #57G or, even finer at 1/4 inch, limestone #8G are also options for loose-top driveways.
-Both are attractive, decorative and functional.
-Be aware, however, that the finer the grade, the more maintenance the driveway may require over time.
+A finer grade of one-half inch, Calica stone and grey limestone #57G, or, even finer 1/4 inch limestone #8G are also options for loose-top driveways.
+Both are attractive, decorative, and functional.
+Be aware that the finer the grade, the more maintenance the driveway may require over time.

 Use crushed limestone #8G as an aggregate.